BarsantiMatteo/momeent-adaptive-survey/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.html) file for details.

 ---